Khatron Ke Khiladi 9: Zain Imam Finalised, Jasmin Bhasin, Avika Gor & Aditya Narayan Approached!

 The makers of Colors' stunt-based reality show, Khatron Ke Khiladi are in search of celebrity contestants.
 Just like the previous season the makers are leaving no stones unturned to make the upcoming season interesting, by roping in controversial and popular celebrities.

 Recently, there were reports that Karan Patel, Mandana Karimi, Kriti Kharbanda were approached for the show.
-While Karan and Mandana haven't comment regarding the same, Kriti has rubbished the report.
+While Karan and Mandana haven't commented regarding the same, Kriti has rubbished the report.
 Here's another (latest) set of actors who have been approached for the show.

 Zain Imam Finalised For KKK 9!